Fishing’s more fun when you follow the rules.

 Is there a limit in terms of how many fish I can catch?

-The daily catch-and-keep fishing limit is ten (10) fish per permit holder (includes catch of children fishing under a supervising adult’s permit).
+There is a ten (10) fish, per day, per permit holder limit in the general fishing waters (includes catch of children ages 11 and under fishing under a supervising adult’s permit).

 What is a catch-and-release special use permit?

-This permit allows holders to use the designated (2.2 miles) catch-and-release trophy water area on Raven Fork.
+This permit allows holders to use the designated 2.2 miles of trophy trout area on Raven Fork.
+This area is fly-fishing, catch and release only and is open year round.
 The cost is $25 for one to three days, or $75 per year.
-Please note that this section of fishing waters requires both daily Tribal fishing and special use permits.
+Please note that this section of fishing waters requires both a general fishing permit and a special use permit.
 All general fishing regulations apply to the special use permit, as do the following special use regulations within the catch-and-release area:

 - Tackle is limited to fly rods, reels, and line with a maximum of 18 feet of leader material or monofilament line attached.